What are the best ways to take different vitamins?

 You may monitor how much you take each day and time out the different supplements you

 take by keeping a journal.
 You can print off and complete the "My Dietary Supplement and Medicine Record" form from the Office of Dietary Supplements at the National Institutes of Health.
-When you visit the doctor, bring it along with your list of medications.
+When you visit the doctor, bring your list of medications along with you.

 Supplement Safety